Spay and Neuter for Cats and Dogs

 in Pewaukee, WI

 Spay and neuter surgeries are hugely beneficial for cats and dogs, promoting better behavior and helping to prevent serious reproductive diseases.
 Additionally, spays and neuters are incredibly important for the greater pet community.
 Pet overpopulation is a persistent concern, as far too many pets live as strays or are surrendered to animal shelters.
 Sadly, many shelters become overcrowded, resulting in untimely euthanasia for healthy pets.
-Pewaukee Veterinary Service encourages timely surgery for your pets so you can enjoy a longer, happier life with them.
+Pewaukee Veterinary Service encourages timely surgeries for your pets so you can enjoy a longer, happier life with them.

 Congratulations on your new pet!